chamilo/chamilo-lms/plugin/extramenufromwebservice/README.md

 To install, enable the plugin, then go to "Regions" in the administration panel and add the region "header right" to the plugin.
 Save.
 The plugin should appear as a menu in the upper-right side of the Chamilo portal header.
-This plugin requires the installation of the php-curl extension.
+This plugin requires the php-curl extension to be installed and enabled (a standard Chamilo requirement anyway).

-## Migrating from a non-official version